 The Mess factor

 Waking up to find there has been a massacre between your bedsheets, is not ideal.
 That’s where menstrual cups have you covered.
-Menstrual cups can be worn for between 8-12 hours depending on the cup and can be worn overnight!
+Menstrual cups can be worn for between 4-12 hours depending on the cup and can be worn overnight!
+We recommend you change the cup every 4-8 hours.
 But what about leaks?
 Menstrual cups are designed to be leakproof.
 Most cups will have at least four air holes which create a vacuum seal against your vaginal walls.
 This ensures your cup won’t budge and all your menstrual blood is collected inside the cup.
 Leaks can occur due to the cup still being folded when inserted or you have the wrong menstrual cup size.

 Unlike tampons, menstrual cups don’t have that pesky cotton tail which can get icky, very quickly.
 One worry some people have about menstrual cups is how messy the insertion and removal of a cup can be.
 Yes, you may get menstrual blood on your hand which will have to wash off but in reality, it’s not messier than putting a tampon in.
 We advise you to wipe off any excess blood before you put your cup in, with the desired fold, and then run your finger around the rim to make sure it’s sealed up inside.
 When removing your cup, take the base of the cup and pull it to one side so one side of the base is outside of the cup.
 Then pull the cup in the opposite direction, ensuring the cup is upright as to not spill any blood.
 Then simply tip the blood into the toilet and you’re good to go.